anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M3-produce-messages.md

 <hr>
 <br>
 This concludes the module.
-Please proceed to the next module.
+Please proceed to the [next module](../04-lab-guide/M4-stream-sink-bq.md) where you will learn to read streaming data in a Kafka topic, parse and sink to BigQuery as is.